 counsel at the Extraordinary Chambers in the Court of Cambodia (ECCC).

 His is also admitted to the International Criminal Court (ICC) List of Counsel.

-Alan currently serves as Senior Legal Consultant to the Kilolo Defense in the
+Alan served as Senior Legal Consultant to the Kilolo Defense in the case of

 Martindale-Hubbell has again in 2018 honored Alan with the highest possible